VladChat/luggage-scale/blog_src/content/posts/2025/10/how-rising-costs-are-changing-the-way-americans-travel-npr-luggage-scale-generat.md

 - Plan around a personal item: Some travelers use a cleverly sized under-seat backpack to avoid both checked and carry-on fees on budget airlines.
 - Weigh your bag at home: Bring a luggage scale into the booking equation.
 If you’re close to the limit, you may prefer a fare with free checked baggage over a cheaper ticket plus potential fees.

-If you’re not sure about limits on specific airlines or regions, bookmark guides you’ll actually use, like our carry-on and checked bag recommendations in the <a href="https://luggage-scale.com/guides/carry-on-weight-limits">Carry-On Weight Limits Guide</a>.
+If you’re not sure about limits on specific airlines or regions, bookmark guides you’ll actually use, like our carry-on and checked bag recommendations in the Carry-On Weight Limits Guide.
 Knowing the rules saves you money and stress.

 ## Hotels and Accommodations: Not Just the Nightly Rate